 How does Sonoran food differ from other regions for Mexican food?

-The key to Modern Sonoran cuisine is simplicity.
+The key to modern Sonoran cuisine is simplicity.
 The agricultural roots of this area differ from other regions of Mexico.
 Throughout most of Mexico, corn is still a dietary staple (and corn has very important ancient roots here going back more than 4,000 years).
 Sonoran Mexican Food is set apart by its primary use of wheat and flour-based tortillas, rather than corn or masa-based tortilas.
 Wheat was brought to the Sonoran Desert by Spanish missionaries in the 1700s, and grew well in the desert environment.

 The oldest sophisticated agricultural irrigation canal system found in the United States is the 4,000-year-old Las Capas canal system in Marana, that irrigated fields of Zea mays (maize/corn).
 Corn was a dietary and cultural staple for thousands of years, but here in present-day Arizona, regular customers of Mexican restaurants will get the inevitable question: corn or flour tortillas?
 In Texas, New Mexico, or California, that answer might be corn, but here, be sure to try the super fresh and unique flour tortillas while you're here (you can still answer however you'd like and you would not be disappointed).